The competition for 2025-26 is now open

 Applicants should include the full transcripts of their previous qualifications obtained to date.

-NINE DTP requires your consent for us to process your data.
+NINE DTP requires your consent for us to process your data as well as confirmation that you understand and agree to the conditions of the studentship.
 A signed copy of the form should be submitted either with your university application, or directly to your supervisor.

 Full Guidelines